-Hangers-on included Norbs – Norbert someone or someone Norbert?
+Hangers-on included the inimitable Norbs – was he Norbert someone or someone Norbert?
 I forget.
 A bearded character who would mimic Charles Fortune the cricket commentator to a T and have the crowd on the grassy knoll at Castle corner in stitches as he chose the most exciting moment (and cricket has few of those) to talk about the birds, the trees and the shadows falling across the ground.
 I still sing Norbs’ John Denver song “You Philip My Dentures . .
-Like a Night in the Florist . . .”
+Like a Knight in a Florist . . .”

 You would think teachers would have brains, but no, they allowed an optometry student into their hitherto blissful existence: Clive Nel of Kokstad and the ever-suffering Sandy Norton.
 Clive was allowed in as he offered to take a run-down tin shed annex and convert it into habitable quarters.
 And he did just that!
 Soon the shed was carpeted in fine vintage carpets, Rembrandts and Monets on the corrugated walls and makeshift shelves stocked with fine wines.
 He was generous with his wine was Nel so soon the teachers were (very) happy to have him!
 Also Norton was an asset which (almost) balanced Nel’s faults.
 White Mazda R8 CCW some numbers.
 I’m not kidding except for the Rembrandts and Monets.